 I-212 Readmission after Deportation | U.S. Citizenship and Immigration Services– Follow this link to learn more about I-212 waivers.
 You can gain access to an in-depth instruction form and find out where to file.
 The information can be found on the U.S Citizenship and Immigration Services website.

 Immigration and Nationality Act– Read the section of the INA that governs how long you are barred from entering the United States after deportation.
 You can also learn about individuals who are ineligible for a visa or admission to the U.S. The act can be read on the U.S. Citizenship and Immigration Services website.

 Contact a Harris County Immigration Lawyer

-If you are someone you know needs to file an I212 waiver, you should contact an attorney as soon as possible.
-Let The Gonzalez Law Group, PLLC guide you through the complicated immigration process.
+If you are someone you know needs to file an I-212 waiver, you should contact an attorney as soon as possible.
+Let The Gonzalez Law Group guide you through the complicated immigration process.
 Our immigration department will do everything in their power to ensure successful reentry into the United States.
 To schedule a free case consultation call (832) 530-4070.
-The Gonzalez Law Group, PLLC assist clients with I212 waivers in communities across Harris County.
+Our firm assist clients with I-212 waivers in communities across Harris County.